dtcomp/DhtIcap/README.md

 ## Potential Issues

 *   Only works on Pin 8, as this is the only ICAP pin available (Arduino).
 There are NO options for using a different pin.
-(Pin can be changed with a #define, though)
+(Pin can be changed in software with a #define, though)
 *   Uses 16-bit Timer1, Other libraries could conflict if they mess with Timer1.
 *   Defines two interrupt handlers: TIMER1_OVF_vect (signals "done"), TIMER1_CAPT_vect (captures data)
 *   Kinda big - code-wise.
 Size could be reduced by removing some convenience functionality.